freeh4cker/masa/doc/source/user_guide.rst

       --l2                  Filter only divers in Ligne 2.
                             - This option must be combined with previous ones.
-                            - This option is mutually exclusive with --L1 --version             show program's version number and exit -v, --verbose         increase verbosity
+                            - This option is mutually exclusive with --L1 --data DATA           The path to the 'masa.tsv' data file, by default provide with release --version             show program's version number and exit -v, --verbose         increase verbosity
                             -v displays email in long version "Prenom Nom" <email>'